 My grandma passed the basket around the table, instructing us to each take one.
 The book I chose was well-worn with pages that were brittle and aged.
 The cover, once brown, was faded and at the top was the year, 1874.

-The table buzzed with questions as we realized what we were holding in our hands – words from our Great-Great-Grandpa Moehler, words that written over 140 years ago.
+The table buzzed with questions as we realized what we were holding in our hands – words from our Great-Great-Grandpa Moehler, words that were written over 140 years ago.

 The first diary was written when my great-great-grandfather was just fifteen years old in 1874, and he kept the tradition of writing every day for seven years (at least of what we know).
 In one of the books, he mentioned he received another diary for Christmas – it must have been a tradition.
 I am thankful it was.